triton-inference-server/python_backend/README.md

 This function can be used to check whether a tensor is placed in CPU or not.

-## Controlling Input Tensor Device Placement
+## Input Tensor Device Placement

-By default Python backend moves all the input tensors to CPU.
-Starting from 21.09 release, you can control whether you want to move input tensors to CPU or let Triton decide the placement of the input tensors.
-If you let Triton decide the placement of input tensors, your Python model must be able to handle tensors that are in CPU or GPU.
-You can control this using the `FORCE_CPU_ONLY_INPUT_TENSORS` setting in your Python model configuration.
-The default value for this parameter is "yes".
-By adding the line below to your model config, you are letting Triton decide the placement of input Tensors:
+By default, the Python backend moves all input tensors to CPU before providing them to the Python model.
+Starting from 21.09, you can change this default behavior.
+By setting `FORCE_CPU_ONLY_INPUT_TENSORS` to "no", Triton will not move input tensors to CPU for the Python model.
+Instead, Triton will provide the input tensors to the Python model in either CPU or GPU memory, depending on how those tensors were last used.
+You cannot predict which memory will be used for each input tensor so your Python model must be able to handle tensors in both CPU and GPU memory.
+To enable this setting, you need to add this setting to the `parameters` section of model configuration:

 ```
 parameters: { key: "FORCE_CPU_ONLY_INPUT_TENSORS" value: {string_value:"no"}}